OctopusDeploy/docs/src/pages/docs/deployments/databases/sql-server/dacpac.md

 When the project has some objects, we can compare the project to the target database.

 1. Right-click on the project and choose **Schema Compare...**.
-2. Select the target database connection by clicking {{ Select Target, Select Connection }}, and select the connection.
+2. Select the target database connection by clicking **Select Target ➜ Select Connection**, and select the connection.
 3. Click **Compare**.

 Visual studio will now compare the project to the database and list the steps it will take during a deployment: